shubhankar000/tp-link-LB130-Smart-Wi-Fi-Bulb/README.md

 - Fixed KeyError on initializing object when the bulb was off
 - Added a method (info given below)
 - Added a method for color cycling
+- Increased Buffer size to 2048 Bytes as pointed out by @nikoladze

 ## New Methods: